rapila/plugin-newsletter/modules/widget/subscriber_import/doc/README.txt

 Modules affected by this widget
 MailGroupInput:
-• a new setting "include_temporary_mail_groups" (default: true) has been added all the tempora
+• a new setting "include_temporary_mail_groups" (default: true) has been added all the temporary (external mail_groups like registrees of events, is_backend_created) are displayed
+• only the main subscriber groups are displayed it set to false. usage: e.g. subscriber_import target subscriber_group options

 SubscriberList:
 • if there are any is_backend_created subscriptions, a additional column and filter "is_backend_created" is displayed automatically in the subscriber list

+NewsletterSend:
+• the subscriber_group_input property "multiple" is set to false if "is_backend_created" temporary subscriber_groups exist. for two reasons:
+	1. it gets complicated to handle all processes at once so we consider a second reason
+	2. if you import email addresses it is highly recommended that you address this issue in the email.
+You can ignore this by just sending the same newsletter to both the initially targeted subscriber_group and the backend_created temporary one.

 TODO
+• discuss open issues
-this widget should probably be included in the info_bar of the SubscriberListWidgetModule, together with the export option maybe the "action" button should contain this functionalities.
+• this widget should be included in the info_bar of the SubscriberListWidgetModule (consider export option too) maybe the "action" button should contain this functionalities.
+• merge to master if confirmed